Crazy-Crew/ChatManager/README.md

 2. Create your Feature Branch (`git checkout -b feature/yourfeature`)
 3. Commit your Changes (`git commit -m 'your amazing feature.'`)
 4. Push to the Branch (`git push`)
-5. Open a Pull Request
+5. Open a Pull Request to the `beta` branch

 ## License